-Denver International Airport (DIA) takes the title for the largest airport by land area in the United States.
+Denver International Airport (DIA) takes the title of the largest airport by land area in the United States.
 The airport has been in operation since 1995 and serves over 60 million passengers each year, making it one of the busiest airports in the world.
 DIA has consistently won many accolades from leading travel publications thanks to its bounty of amenities and top-notch customer service.

-Free Wi-Fi access throughout the terminus, ample parking and convenient rail service are what you can expect at Denver.
+Free Wi-Fi access throughout the terminus, ample parking, and convenient rail service are what you can expect at Denver.
 Expansion plans are currently underway to add more gates and improve security and check-in processes.
 While the airport team does provide signage to guide travelers, it can be confusing for foreign passengers to get around the massive airport.

 Getting Around the Terminal Area

 Denver’s International Airport terminal currently has over six levels, each playing a unique role.
 Level six is the designated passenger drop-off section.
 Level 4 is the passenger pick-up section.
 If you have friends and family picking you up at the airport, be sure to inform them about the passenger waiting section in level 4.
 Knowing the roles of each floor level will save you time at the airport.
 The fifth level handles all the baggage claims for travelers touching down at the airport.

 For about 10 dollars, you can board the airport rail, which provides an easy way to commute from the airport to the Denver Union station.
 It is a 23-mile commute that takes approximately 37 minutes.
 The train boarding station is situated at the DEN transit center on level 1.
 The DEN transit lies next to the Westin Denver Airport hotel in the south end of the Jeppesen terminal and is accessible via escalator or elevator.
 The rail serves a total of eight stations.
 The train’s daily schedule is as shown below: